ipspace/blog/content/kb/CiscoAutomation/010-summary.md

+---
-index: yes
+index: true
+kb_section: CiscoAutomation
+minimal_sidebar: true
 toc_title: Overview
+url: /kb/CiscoAutomation/index.html

-# Automation for Cisco NetDevOps
+title: Automation for Cisco NetDevOps
+---
 Approaching IT automation can be confusing even for seasoned tech guys.
 There are few reasons:

 * vendors are selling magic black boxes (as usual);